-WAI and WSP have been in communication with the Ministry of Environment, Conservation and Parks (MECP) regarding suspected inaccuracies in the ECA, as issued in October 2016.
+WAI and WSP have been in communication with the Ministry of Environment, Conservation and Parks (MECP) regarding suspected inaccuracies in the ECA document text, as issued in October 2016.
 Some clarification remains outstanding as of this report.

 - Condition 3(2) indicates a maximum discharge rate from the Works of 250 L/s which is consistent with the Permit to Take Water for the site (PTTW No. 7725-AACS54).
-Some preamble text in the ECA (Sewage) refers to 130 L/s and this should be corrected. - Wording for the proposed Works is unclear and does not match the WAI application.
+The first line of the first paragraph on page 1 of the ECA (Sewage) refers to 130 L/s and this should be consistent with the 250 L/s quantity. - Wording for the proposed Works is unclear and does not match the WAI application.
 WAI indicated in their application that they are planning to discharge from Sump 3 using a submersible pump from the Extension Quarry to the Main Quarry.
 The water will be either discharged via a gravity sewer line to Sump 2 or pumped directly to the Storage Reservoir, during extreme wet weather events or periods of rapid snow melt. - ECA (Sewage) sampling occurs from a sampling point in the discharge line and not from the channel itself due to safety concerns.
 Visual observations on the effluent in the channel remain part of the sampling program.
 WAI received an oral confirmation from the MOECC (now MECP) that this approach would meet the requirements, but the ECA (Sewage) document was not updated with the proposed revisions.